Whimsy Stick

 My dog quits halfway through

 Fix: Two possibilities.
 Either the session is too long for their current conditioning (drop back one session level), or the catches aren’t happening often enough and they’ve gotten frustrated.
-So increase catch frequency by slowing the lure more and letting the dog succeed more often.
+Increase catch frequency by slowing the lure more and letting the dog succeed more often.
 Dogs who feel like they can’t win disengage.
 But dogs who succeed regularly stay locked in.

 When Your Dog Is Officially Introduced